What is Breathwork -Conscious Connected Breathing?

 Is Conscious Connected Breathing Safe for Me?

-While CCB is generally safe for most people, there are a few important considerations to be aware of.
+While CCB is generally safe, and an enjoyable experience for most people, there are a few important considerations to be aware of.

-This style of breathwork can bring up profound physical and emotional responses that have been deeply held within the body over time.
+This style of breathwork can sometimes bring about strong physical and emotional responses that have been deeply held within the body over time.
 For this reason, it may not be suitable for individuals with certain medical or psychological conditions.

 Contraindications may include: